vischia/pv_data_science_school/README.md

 ##### 2.2 Using virtualenv

 ```
-virtualenv -p python3.10 pv_machine_learning_school
+virtualenv -p python3.10 pv_data_science_school
-source pv_machine_learning_school/bin/activate
+source pv_data_science_school/bin/activate
 pip install -r requirements_venv.txt
 ```

-A participant of a previous school (Geoffrey Mullier) reports that on MacOS 12.5 `virtualenv` doesn't work, and that in that case `python3.10 -m venv pv_machine_learning_school` works as intended.
+A participant of a previous school (Geoffrey Mullier) reports that on MacOS 12.5 `virtualenv` doesn't work, and that in that case `python3.10 -m venv pv_data_science_school` works as intended.

 To deactivate the environment, you should run `deactivate` from the command prompt.

 ##### 2.3 Using Google Colab (google account needed)

-Go to [Google Colab](https://colab.research.google.com/), select `GitHub` as a source, and fill in the path to this repository (`https://github.com/vischia/lisbon_ml_school`).
+Go to [Google Colab](https://colab.research.google.com/), select `GitHub` as a source, and fill in the path to this repository (`https://github.com/vischia/pv_data_science_school`).
 Possibly Google will ask for access to your GitHub account, although installing from a public third party repository should not require that, in principle.

 When the colab instance is active, open the jupyter notebook `train_hyp.ipynb` and run the cell labelled "*If you are using COLAB*"